unt-libraries/untl-metadata-documentation/docs/guides/quick-start-guide.rst

 Additional Information
 ======================

-* If you want to see the full guidelines for coverage, see the :doc: `Coverage </fields/coverage>` page
+* If you want to see the full guidelines for coverage, see the :doc:`Coverage </fields/coverage>` page
-* For more information about where to find coverage information on an object, see Where Can the Coverage Information be Found?
+* For more information about where to find coverage information on an object, see:ref:` Where Can the Coverage Information be Found? <coverage-sources>`
-* For additional guidelines regarding coverage places, dates, and eras (including a list of exceptions to the place name rules), see How Should the Coverage be Filled in?
+* For additional guidelines regarding coverage places, dates, and eras (including a list of exceptions to the place name rules), see :ref:`How Should the Coverage be Filled in? <coverage-fill>`
-* To see additional examples, see Other Examples
+* To see additional examples, see :ref:`Other Examples <coverage-examples>`
-* For a list of useful links for coverage, see the Resources section
+* For a list of useful links for coverage, see the :ref:`Resources <coverage-resources>` section

 ####